rub-softsec/StorFuzz/artifacts/coverage-plots/getting_to_the_plateau/index.md

-# Getting to the Plateau
+# 4.3 &ndash; Getting to the Plateau
 Median of 5 trials with LibAFL starting from the OSS-Fuzz corpus.
 Also includes 95% confidence interval.

 ## bloaty_fuzz_target